I'm Michelle and my superpower is ADHD!

-Within a year of being diagnosed, I became an Associate ADHD Coach and graduate of the ADD Coach Academy.
+Within a year of being diagnosed I completed my training as an ADHD Coach graduating from the ADD Coach Academy as an ADD Coach Academy Associate Coach.
+I’m also an Affiliate Member of the Canadian ADHD Resource Alliance (CADDRA) - an independent, not-for-profit member alliance of medical and healthcare professionals supporting patients with ADHD as well as their families.
 In addition to working with clients, I also work to raise awareness about the challenges of living with ADHD, the importance of early diagnosis, and how each person living with ADHD can discover their own unique strengths and superpowers to thrive in a world designed for neurotypicals.

 I’m also a graduate of the Martha Beck Life Coach Training Program and work as a life coach specializing in life transitions like moving, changing careers and finding greater satisfaction in all areas of life.

 Though I'm based in the beautiful city of Calgary in Alberta, Canada, I also spend time in gorgeous Yellowknife, Northwest Territories and I work with clients from all over Canada and the United States.

 When I'm not coaching I enjoy challenging myself at my local CrossFit box, hiking in the mountains, and renovating my vintage home.

 Fun Facts About Me